Remainder (film): Plot

 Tom receives a settlement of €8.5 million after losing his memories in an accident.
 Outside, he asks for change.
 Later, at a party, Tom experiences a vision of a past memory.
 He remembers the exact smells, sounds, and sights he experienced when walking down the stairwell of a flat, including running into a child.
-Tom decides to use his money to reenact this exact memory.
+Tom decides to use his money to replay this exact memory.
 He hires a compliant assistant named Naz.
 The workers he hires to build his memories describe him as a perfectionist.

 Tom ends his relationship with close friends.
-He contracts a man named Christopher who he had met at a local phonebooth.
+He contracts a man named Christopher whom he had met at a local phone booth.
 Several days later, however, Christopher is tased and shot dead.
-Tom decides to play Christopher in a reenactment of his death.
+Tom decides to play Christopher in a re-enactment of his death.
 He uses a real taser despite Naz's protests.
-Tom next decides to reenact a bank robbery after witnessing the torturing and killing of a suspect.
+Next, Tom decides to perform a mock bank robbery after witnessing the torture and killing of a suspect.
 He hires an ex-convict with experience in heists.
 The man tells Tom that robberies require lots of choreography and that his crew would usually rehearse before a heist.
 With this in mind, Tom decides to have his cast rob an actual bank without telling them beforehand.

 Naz tells Tom that they will have to murder the cast after completing the heist.
 The real robbery goes awry when one of the cast members is accidentally killed.
 Tom shoots the rest of his crew.
-He notices that one of the witnesses is the same child from his first reenactment.
+He notices that one of the witnesses is the same child from his first re-enactment.
 He runs into Catherine, a close friend he had argued with, and takes a suitcase from her that he thinks is his.
 Outside, Tom braces himself for the impact of the same accident shown at the beginning of the film.